 Therefore you have the ability to lay bets for others to place rather than the usual backing.
 A nice twist to the normal way of doing things and one that can bring back extremely strong prices.

-Betfair also boast to have the best odds on the Premier League and Champions League
+The Betfair sportsbook app also boasts to have the best odds on the Premier League and Champions League

 *Betfair Sportsbook offered the lowest average match overrounds since 1/1/18 on the UEFA Champions League (excluding qualification matches) & EPL, compared to leading UK bookmakers.
 T&Cs apply.